Angelica Cortez

 720-562-2955

 Erin Rushforth is a violinist with an eye for detail and a penchant for planning.
-She is thrilled to step into the role of Learning Manager and brings with her a deep commitment to Suzuki education, a love of people and languages, and abundant leadership experience.
+Erin stepped into her role as Learning Manager in 2023 and brings with her a deep commitment to Suzuki education, a love of people and languages, and abundant leadership experience.
 Erin was a Suzuki kid and studied in high school with Mary West of the MacPhail Center for Music.
 At Brigham Young University, she earned a BA and MA in French, before embarking on her Suzuki pedagogy studies.
 Erin taught violin privately for two decades, while continuing her Suzuki training, as well as coaching and teaching in public and private schools.
 In 2019, Erin became Director of the Japan-Seattle Suzuki Institute.
-She helped form the Institute Leadership Team, where she has worked to foster a collaborative, inclusive community for Suzuki Institute directors and to build bridges of communication within the SAA community.
-Erin is eager to continue that work in this new role and help shape the future of Suzuki education.
+She helped form the Institute Leadership Team, where she worked to foster a collaborative, inclusive community for Suzuki Institute directors and to build bridges of communication within the SAA community.
+Erin enjoys the continuation of that effort in her current role and is thrilled to help shape the future of Suzuki education.
+Apart from her work, she loves hiking, running, clean comedy, travel, new beginnings, and her family.

 Dyane Protzmann Rogelstad